yeatmanlab/roar-infosec/ROAR-data-privacy-and-information-security-manual.md

 1. **Automated Tests**: A successful test result is mandatory in order to continue with the SLDC and deploy a version to the production environment.
 1. **Test Failure**: In case test failures are detected, a notification is sent to relevant stakeholders.
 Any code change with a failed test cannot be deployed into production.
 1. **Change Approval**: All code changes need to be approved/authorized, prior to being deployed into production.

+## 6. Data Retention and Destruction Policy

+### Data Retention

+- Student PII and assessment data are retained only as long as necessary for educational and research purposes.
+- Data required for compliance with legal obligations will be retained for a minimum duration as mandated by applicable laws.

+### Data Destruction

+- Data no longer required is securely deleted, using cryptographic wiping for electronic records.
+- Paper records are shredded.

+> TODO: Add onboarding/offboarding checklist info